 - Flexible payroll processing: Review, edit, and submit payroll for employees and contractors via the Paychex Flex mobile app for Android and iOS devices.
 Even if you started running payroll on your desktop computer, you can resume pay processing on your smartphones and tablets easily.
 None of the payroll apps included in this guide have this functionality.

 - Early access to wages: Aside from direct deposits and pay cards, Paychex supports paper checks with check signing and stuffing services.
 It also has a pay-on-demand feature that provides employees access to earned wages before a payroll date.

 - Tax compliance: Paychex offers accurate and efficient payroll tax calculations, payments, and filings for federal, state, and most local taxes.
 It also provides automatic W-2s and 1099s for your staff.
 Unlike the other providers we reviewed, Paychex can help you claim tax credit incentives in case your business is eligible for tax credits.

 - Self-service tool for employees: Paychex Flex’s app has different permission settings for employees.
 This allows them to use the same mobile program to access and view their employee profiles, benefits information, retirement balances and contributions, pay stubs, and W-2s.
-Other providers like SurePayroll and QuickBooks Payroll will require your employees to download a separate app to access this information.
+This is unlike SurePayroll, which requires your employees to download a separate app to access this information.

 - Reporting: Paychex is the only provider in this guide with 60-plus reports you can use to evaluate your payroll detail.
 Plus, the reports are customizable.